aquajach/char_sorter/README.md

 # Characters Sorter

 ### Input
-> A string with any length contains numerical, alphabetical or symbols
+> A string with any length contains numerical, alphabetical or symbols/spaces

 ### Output
-> A sorted alphabetical string without numbers or symbols
+> A sorted alphabetical string without numbers, spaces or symbols

 ### Example
-> 'Ruby on Rails' => 'abilnoRRsuy'
+> 'Ruby on Rails!' => 'abilnoRRsuy'